Mediation

 Question: Do I have to be an attorney to be a mediator?

-Answer: In Kentucky, a mediator is not required to be an attorney, but if the mediation is court-ordered, the mediator is subject to Civil Rule 99 and Civil Rule 100.
+Answer: In Kentucky, a mediator is not required to be an attorney, but if the mediation is court-ordered, the mediator is subject to compliance with Civil Rule 99 and Civil Rule 100.

 Question: Do I need certain training or certification to mediate in Kentucky?